adamkdean/simple-slack-notify/README.md

 ## Example usage

-The simplest use would consist of relying on the webook's defaults and simply providing some text.
+The simplest use would consist of relying on the webhook's defaults and simply providing some text.

 ```
 - name: Simple notification